Champ-Dog/Coffee-Companion/README.md

 https://github.com/Champ-Dog/Coffee-Companion

 ## Code Style
-Code for this project should adhere to [The Ruby Style Guide](https://rubystyle.guide/) as much as possible.
+Code for this project is written in Ruby, and should adhere to [The Ruby Style Guide](https://rubystyle.guide/) to the extent possible.

-In developing this project I have made use of RuboCop to simplify adherence, as well as referring directly to the material.
+In developing this project I have made use of [RuboCop](https://rubocop.org/) to simplify adherence, as well as referring directly to the material.
 It has been necessary to violate these conventions in several places for proper code or gem functions.

 R6	Develop a list of features that will be included in the application.
 It must include:
 - at least THREE features